probcomp/Gen.jl/docs/src/ref/modeling.md

 ```julia
 (trace, _) = initialize(foo, (0.5,))
 ```
-See [Generative Function Interface](@ref) for the full set of operations supported by a generative function.
+See [Generative Functions](@ref) for the full set of operations supported by a generative function.
 Note that the built-in modeling language described in this section is only one of many ways of defining a generative function -- generative functions can also be constructed using other embedded languages, or by directly implementing the methods of the generative function interface.
 However, the built-in modeling language is intended to being flexible enough cover a wide range of use cases.
 In the remainder of this section, we refer to generative functions defined using the built-in modeling language as `@gen` functions.